echevarriafranco/cookunity-fe-challenge/README.md

 - The frontend application has a 2-minute cache duration.
 This duration provides enough time to test data caching and observe application behavior.
 After 2 minutes, a refetch will occur to update the cached data.

-- API URL Configuration
-The API is set to point to localhost by default.
-Make sure to update the environment variable NEXT_PUBLIC_API_URL in your environment configuration to reflect the actual server location:
-NEXT_PUBLIC_API_URL=http://localhost:3101